 Significant work was put into optimising the alignment design to reduce embankment heights, in conjunction with the geotechnical design for steepened slopes, to greatly reduce the volume of material needed for construction.
 More than 500,000m3 of granular fill was used in the construction of the associated embankments alone, providing a saving of approximately 100,000m3 of material when compared with the specimen design.

 Together with the other members of the design team, we were delighted to address the unique challenges posed by this project.
-This new motorway plays a vital role in enhancing connectivity along the Atlantic Corridor. ” Emer O’Dea Associate, Infrastructure
+This new motorway plays a vital role in enhancing connectivity along the Atlantic Corridor. ” Emer O’Dea Associate Director, Infrastructure

 Coole Green Bridge: a green link for local wildlife

 A number of wildlife-friendly features were incorporated into the design due to its proximity to the Coole Park Nature Reserve, which acts as a feeding ground for Ireland’s protected Lesser Horseshoe Bat.
 Arup designed the Coole Green Bridge’s precast arched structure to act as a ‘green bridge’ over the mainline, enabling the protected lesser horseshoe bat to fly between the habitats on either side of the motorway.

 The bridge was planted with hedgerow lines, which the bats follow as they navigate, guiding the bats to and from the feeding grounds to a roosting site near Kiltartan Cave.
 Without this bridge, the motorway would cause a gap of 60 metres, fragmenting the protected species’ habitat.

 With previous experience of designing in karst regions on projects including the Tralee bypass, Arup ensured that thorough risk assessment and remediation took place before construction began.
 Karst terrain, identifiable by its characteristically weathered limestone, poses geotechnical challenges in the form of sinkholes and caves.